 If staying in the city for the weekend and the only parking available is the street, please be aware of Savannah’s parking rules and signs posted.

 Firstly, throughout the year, they perform street sweeping and you have to have your vehicle off the street between certain times each week.
 When we lived in Savannah, on Friday night of each week, I had to move my car to the opposite side of the street.
-If your car remains unmoved during these posted times, you will be ticketed!
+If your car remains unmoved during these posted times, you will be ticketed or even towed!

 Secondly, during the preparations for the St. Patrick’s Day Parade, they will use many streets for holding of the floats and groups until the parade starts.
 The street we lived on, East Duffy Street, was one of these streets.
 We had to move our vehicles away from the Parade Prep area for the day of the parade.
-Check out the Savannah Chatham Metropolitan Police website for info on street closings.
-The map on this website shows a shaded area around the parade route, this is the area where streets will be closed for parade prep.
+You can check out street closings HERE.
 On the bright side, we were able to watch the floats set up.

 If you bring your car into Savannah for the day you’ll end of paying up to $25 per vehicle for a spot.
 There are a few Downtown Savannah Parking garages and lots available that day.